ggeorgelewis/content-help-portal/general-information/platform-overview/components-deployment-view.md

 #### Microservices API, Gateway

 Every member node will run a node.js based API Gateway and several microservices \(provided as docker images by komgo\).
 The microservices perform all business rules / workflows, and support the Front End Application.
 Access control for the services will be via Keycloak.

+#### Front-end Application

+Every member node will run a react based front-end application, delivered as a docker image.
+The front end application will connect to the micro-services, and will be access controlled via keycloak.

+#### Kubernetes Cluster

+All the docker images delivered by komgo are compatible with Kubernetes, and can be deployed in a Kubernetes cluster.

+It would be the responsibility of the Member Company to manage the kubernetes cluster configuration, komgo will not provide the configuration.

+The fully managed instances managed by komgo are being deployed on a Kubernetes cluster.

+Troubleshooting Kubernetes configurations would be the responsibility of Member Companies, and komgo will not provide support.

+#### Log streaming

+komgo services write logs in a logstash compatible format, and can be routed to any log monitoring platform such as Kibana.

+Kaleido supports AWS CloudWatch for Log streaming, and CloudWatch can be configured to export or stream logs to other end points.

+#### Topology - Fully Managed offering \(Hosting by komgo/Consensys\)